 Shopping with the ethical shopping map is possible from Saturday, June 26.
 Those who wish to attend the launch are also welcome that day at Circuit in Antwerp (Jef Cassiersstraat 29).
 The map is available at the Tourist Office on the Grote Markt and at the Central Station and at all participating retailers.STORE FINDER > FILTER ON 2ND HAND

 Curated vintage hotspots

 Parents who want to dress their children in 'preloved items' will also find some nice addresses on the map.
 You will discover Bobbi Ray, a circular hub where HAA's sewing workshop transforms second-hand textiles into high-quality new clothing for kids.
-Also, Finn & Julia in Brasschaat and Pluto is a Planet are great hotspots for environmentally conscious parents.
+Also, Finn & Julia in Brasschaat is a great hotspot for environmentally conscious parents.